The 7 Lenses of Transformation (HTML)

 How to do this

-The skill set and behaviours required to support transformation can be very different from the skills for traditionally highly-valued civil service roles (like policy).
+- the skill set and behaviours required to support transformation can be very different from the skills for traditionally highly valued civil service roles (like policy)

-Transformation requires judgement, the ability to deal with ambiguity and above all the ability to guide people through evolving thought and changing contexts.
+- transformation requires judgement, the ability to deal with ambiguity and above all the ability to guide people through evolving thought and changing contexts

 You may need to find a balance or compromise between:

-- individual career development versus your organisation’s desire to hang on to skilled people - what is the right balance?
+- recruiting talent versus upskilling employees – where do you focus your effort?
+Individual career development versus your organisation’s desire to hang on to skilled people – what is the right balance?

 - having the right people in the right roles to drive the transformation versus maintaining business as usual